Flowers & Plants air freight from Kazakhstan to China

 Kazakhstan as a Crosstrade Destination

-Points of attention for flower transport
+Key considerations for flower transport

 Cold chain

-Flowers must be kept between 2–8°C throughout the entire transport.
-Any temperature interruption accelerates the aging process and reduces shelf life for the end customer.
-Aircargo.nl works exclusively with certified cool-chain handlers at Schiphol.
+Flowers must be kept at 2–8°C throughout transport.
+Any break in temperature accelerates aging and reduces shelf life for the end buyer.
+Aircargo.nl only works with certified cold-chain handlers at Schiphol.

 Phytosanitary requirements

-A phytosanitary certificate is mandatory for importing plants and cut flowers from countries outside the EU.
-This certificate is issued by the plant health authority of the exporting country and confirms that the shipment is free from pests.
-Aircargo.nl routinely checks and processes all phytosanitary documents.
+Imports of plants and cut flowers from outside the EU require a phytosanitary certificate.
+This certificate is issued by the plant health authority of the exporting country and confirms the shipment is free of pests.
+Aircargo.nl routinely verifies and processes all phytosanitary documents.

 CITES

 Certain orchids and exotic plants fall under CITES protection and require a CITES permit.
-Always contact us if you are unsure about the CITES status of your products.
+Always contact us if you’re unsure about the CITES status of your products.

-Quote for Flowers & plants: Kazakhstan → China?
+Quote for Flowers & Plants: Kazakhstan → China?

 Quote & crosstrade planning